jinseok9338/gitty/README.md

     - I seperated sync to two commands; hard sync and soft sync
     - hard sync will delete the local branch and pull the remote branch
     - soft sync will pull the remote branch and merge it with the local branch
-3. better color theme and welcome banner
-4. need testing
-5. make config file so you can fine tune how the app works (like auth) [done]
+3. make config file so you can fine tune how the app works (like auth) [done]
+4. make it as a binary so you can use it in command line tool []

 ## Contributing